 Germantown Serape Navajo Weaving : Historic : GHT 783

-Woven in the 1900's on an outdoors upright loom, this gorgeous Germantown serape was brought to life by gifted hands.
+Likely woven in the 1900's on an outdoors upright loom, this gorgeous Germantown serape was brought to life by gifted hands.

 It was given life with the intent of keeping the one who wore it dry and protected from the elements - because it is so tightly woven.
 4-ply Germantown yarns were used to create this intense piece of woven art.
-Once can see the Hispanic and Navajo influence in the piece.
+One can see the Hispanic and Navajo influence in the piece.

 This handsome work was a part of the Navajo Textiles as Modern Art exhibit (Mar 11 - June 30, 2017) at Nizhoni Ranch Gallery.

 |Item #||GHT 783|

 |Learn more about wearable weavings|

 Contact us for more information, pricing or to order – email@example.com or 520-455-5020 -- We will be glad to help you!